 The process of making the bows is much easier and quicker if you cut all of the ribbon and mesh first.

 Begin by cutting all of the mesh into 30 inch lengths.
 It will curl up and that is fine.
 I kept my two colors in two different piles so that alternating them onto the wreath hat would be an easier process.

-Place the stacks of 9 inch strips next to the mesh you plan to attach it to.
-Keeping the colors together makes the process well organized easier to accomplish.
+Place the stacks of 9-inch strips next to the mesh you plan to attach it to.
+Keeping the colors together makes the process well organized and easier to accomplish.